IRC picture.png

 Carnauba wax suppliers from Brazil can step forward to participate in the IRC by becoming a UEBT member and submitting an improvement plan that shows they are making gradual and verifiable steps to meet the UEBT standard.

 In light of the sector‘s challenges, it is necessary to bring together buyers and processors of Carnauba wax products.
 Buyers support improvements in the sector by committing to purchase wax from the wax processors that comply with IRC requirements, thereby encouraging the efforts of these local companies to sourcing with respect for people and biodiversity.
-By being part of the IRC, buyers are also given the opportunity to contribute to the development and implementation of additional projects.

 You can express your interest in becoming an IRC member by writing to us at irc@uebt.org